Skip to main content

 30%

-The new tax regime offers a different set of tax slabs with generally lower rates, but without the benefit of most deductions and exemptions:
+The New Tax Regime for FY 2026 27 offers a different set of tax slabs with generally lower rates, but without the benefit of most deductions and exemptions:

 10%